pola-rs/polars-book/docs/user-guide/expressions/user-defined-functions.md

 ])
 ```

-Use cases for `map` in the `groupby` context are slim.
+Use cases for `map` in the `group_by` context are slim.
 They are only used for performance reasons, but can quite easily lead to incorrect results.
 Let me explain why.

 {{code_block('user-guide/expressions/user-defined-functions','dataframe',['map'])}}